 Like other refugees that immigrated to the United States after the Vietnam war, my parents didn’t have much when they arrived.
 They slowly built a life for themselves and their families, and I credit much of this to our community and the informal economy we created to make ends meet.
 What does that mean?
 Rather than transact in cold hard cash, we traded in goodwill and services.
 Together, we bootstrapped toward a more tolerable quality of life.

-Like: when I hit someone’s car, and the local mechanic basically fixed that car for free because my mom helped his son find a job.
-I was fresh out of college, and I would’ve otherwise wiped out my savings.
+For example, I damaged my car in an accident and the local mechanic effectively fixed that car for free because my mom helped his son find a job.
+I was fresh out of college, I had student loans, and I would’ve otherwise wiped out my savings.
 I’m not unique: 44% of Americans are unable to cover a $400 emergency expense out of pocket.

-Like: when my uncle–a doctor in the community–gives free health advice.
+Another example: my uncle – a doctor in the community – gives free health advice.
 In return, his patients share what they can.
 We get the sweetest, most mouthwatering oranges from one of his patients.
-This is so compelling when you compare it against the exorbitant cost of being healthy and well in our country.
+This is a compelling arrangement when you compare it against the exorbitant cost of being healthy and well in our country.

 Certainly, the informal economy also allows for bad actors.
-You don’t have to look hard to find the hundreds of vulnerable domestic workers that are unseen by the government.
+You don’t have to look hard to find the hundreds of vulnerable domestic workers that are unseen by our society.

 But in the best way, our informal economy acted as a de-facto social safety net that we, the people, built.
 A safety net of our own design.

 So my case to the room:

 - How might we consider the informal economy in our design, while providing the necessary social protections?